Electoral Count Act

 The Electoral Count Reform and Presidential Transition Improvement Act of 2022 made changes to the procedures laid out in the Electoral Count Act, along with adding clarifications on the role of the vice president.
 The proposal was included in the Consolidated Appropriations Act, 2023, which passed during the final days of the 117th United States Congress.
 The bill was signed into law by President Joe Biden on December 29.
+Simple majorities of a new House and Senate could also set new rules for a subsequent joint session convened to count electoral votes unless constitutional provisions were to be enacted.

 Background

 Electoral College

 The president and vice president of the United States are formally elected by the Electoral College.
-The Constitution gives each state the power to appoint its electors "in such Manner as the Legislature thereof may direct", with all states currently using some form of popular election.
+The Constitution gives each state the power to appoint its electors "in such Manner as the Legislature thereof may direct".
+All states have been using some form of popular election since 1868.
 The electors are "appointed" at the national election held on Election Day, which occurs "on the Tuesday next after the first Monday in November".
 After Election Day, the electors chosen in each state must then "meet and give their votes on the first Monday after the second Wednesday in December", with meetings of electors typically held in each state capital.

 The Twelfth Amendment, ratified in 1804, requires the electors to "make distinct lists of all persons voted for as President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate".
 It also specifies, as did the clause in Article II, that "the President of the Senate shall, in the presence of the Senate and House of Representatives, open all the certificates and the votes shall then be counted."

 In discussions of the law, the term "state" includes the District of Columbia, and the term "governor" includes the mayor of the District of Columbia.
 The District of Columbia appoints electors pursuant to the Twenty-third Amendment.